Which place is cheaper, Stockholm or Ephesus?

 In October, Ephesus usually receives less rain than Stockholm.
 Ephesus gets 29 mm (1.1 in) of rain, while Stockholm receives 50 mm (2 in) of rain each month for the autumn.

 Both Stockholm and Ephesus during the winter are popular places to visit.
+Many visitors come to Ephesus in the winter for the museums, the shopping scene, and the cuisine.
 Furthermore, most visitors come to Stockholm for the museums, the shopping scene, and the cuisine during these months.

 Stockholm can be very cold during winter.
 In January, Ephesus is generally much warmer than Stockholm.
 Daily temperatures in Ephesus average around 10°C (50°F), and Stockholm fluctuates around -3°C (27°F).